H-1B Overview

 The process includes:

-- The filing of the Labor Condition Application (LCA) with US Department of Labor indicates that JMU will pay no less than the prevailing wage for the position and post a Notice of Intent to file for 10 business days.
+- The filing of the Labor Condition Application (LCA) with U.S. Department of Labor indicates that JMU will pay no less than the prevailing wage for the position and post a Notice of Intent to file for 10 business days.

-- A copy of the certified LCA will be provided to the employee and filed with the H-1B petition.
+- A copy of the LCA will be provided to the employee and filed with the H-1B petition.

 - ISSS will collect the necessary documents for filing the H-1B petition with USCIS.